josephktcheung/1888988.Secessionist-Mechanism/report_en.md

 ## Summary

 The Secessionists mechanism has critical design flaws that create game-breaking exploits.
 Same-culture Countries are forcibly called to War without player control, **completely ignoring original ownership** in favor of cultural dominance.
 The mechanism breaks Personal Union, prevents player control when Vassals lead Wars, incorrectly applies Truce penalties, and allows the Annex Revolter button to annex entire war participant Countries (e.g., France) with no Antagonism.
 Asymmetric Alliance calling creates dangerous world War escalation where Defenders can coordinate while forcibly called Attackers cannot.
+Landless Secessionists Rebellions (Society of Pops) produce inconsistent outcomes where culturally dominant Countries gain nothing for fighting, unlike land-based Rebellions which become Vassals.
 These flaws enable systematic exploits: (1) Vassal players can use Overlords as weapons to attack same-culture Countries (VERIFIED); (2) Players can attack opponents during Truce periods by triggering Secessionists Rebellions that force victims to join and receive -50 Stability penalties.

 ---

 ## Description

-The Secessionists mechanism has eleven critical issues:
+The Secessionists mechanism has twelve critical issues:

 ### Issue 1: Same-Culture Countries Forced to Join (Most Severe)